HoBeedzc/cc-switch/README.md

 # List all configurations
 cc-switch list

+# List all templates
+cc-switch list -t

-# Create a work configuration
+# Create a work configuration from default template
 cc-switch new work

+# Create configuration from specific template
+cc-switch new personal -t company-template

+# Create configuration with interactive template filling
+cc-switch new dev-env -i

 # Switch to work configuration
 cc-switch use work

+# Switch and launch Claude Code CLI
+cc-switch use work --launch

 # Switch to previous configuration
 cc-switch use --previous